 When you’re ready for pharmaceutical intervention talk with your doctor.
 Medications can relax your bladder to reduce spasms and urgency.
 Share as much information as you can about your health history and goals.
 Together, you can your healthcare provider can choose the best medication for your needs.

 Strengthen your pelvic floor to improve the symptoms of incontinence.
 Named for a physician, Dr. Arnold Kegel, Kegels strengthen the pelvic floor with contractions.
 Identify the muscle by stopping your urine midstream.
 Once you have identified the muscles, practice contracting them by working up to three sets of 10 rounds.

 Surgery is often thought of as the last resort.
 Give yourself time to understand the procedure, any side effects, and the likelihood of success.
 You’ll also want to know that the surgeon has a strong track record of performing surgeries like the one you are considering.
 Don’t be afraid to get a third opinion and talk with men who have had the procedure about their experiences.

 Be sure with Men’s Liberty

 Lifestyle changes, medication, and surgery can all work to reduce or eliminate incontinence.
-Be confident with Men’s Liberty in the meantime.
+Be confident and retake control of your bladder with Men’s Liberty in the meantime.
 Give us a call today to get started.